oresat/Semtech-Dev-Board/semtech-dev-board-testing.md

 ### General tests to get started

 * Power up, and no smoke emitted
+  * Place 2W terminators on SMA connectors CF2, 3, and 4.
+Place a *rubber duck* antenna on connector CF1.
-  * Make power (5 VDC through USB, or JP1) and SPI connections.
+  * Make power connection (5 VDC through USB, or JP1) and SPI connections.
 Also a connection to DIO2 is needed for data.
   * Connect jumper for PA Bias.
 Only connect the LF side for now, JP3 1-2.
-  * Apply power and verify LED indicates power is on. **No smoke is emitted!**
+  * Apply power and verify LED indicates power is on. **Verify no smoke is emitted!**
-  * Measure current consumption of the board in in this idle state and recorded as a baseline value.
+  * Measure current consumption of the board in this idle state and record it [where?] as a baseline value.

 * CPU communication to the SX1236 using SPI
   * Ability to read a register and confirm data is valid.